colts70/DFH-SFH-isn-t-just-an-AI-grounding-protocol.-It-s-a-SEO-cheat-code-AI-compatibility-layer-canonical-/README.md

 No SDK.
 No integration.

-Just upload one JSON-LD file.
+Just upload a single JSON-LD file.

-DFH gives companies all the benefits of a knowledge graph without having to build one.
+DFH gives companies all the benefits of a knowledge graph without building or maintaining one.

 ❤️ Why the Public Wants DFH/SFH

-This part is actually bigger.
+This part is actually bigger than SEO and AI.

 1. It Finally Ends Scam Confusion

-Imagine asking an AI:
+Ask an AI:

 “What’s the official PayPal login?”

-Right now, the AI guesses based on patterns, and scams exploit that.
+Today, the model guesses based on patterns.
+Scammers exploit this.

-With DFH:
+With DFH/SFH:

 there is one canonical URL

-the AI must use it
+AIs must use it

-anything else is rejected
+anything else gets rejected

-Same for banks, stores, medical sites, government services, etc.
+This applies to banks, hospitals, stores, government portals—everything.

 Safety skyrockets.